brmscheiner/ideogram/README.md

 Check out the [Ideogram gallery](http://scheinerbock.com/ideogram.html).

 ## Credit
-Many thanks to Drew Garrido, Diwank Tomer, and Oren Shoham for their valuable insight.
+This is my first Python package!
+Many thanks to Drew Garrido, James Porter, Diwank Tomer, and Oren Shoham for their help putting it all together.